ickynavigator/portfolio-sanity-studio/README.md

+THIS IS NO LONGER IN USE SINCE THE [CLIENT](https://github.com/ickynavigator/portfolio-sanity-client) NOW HAS THE STUDIO BUILT IN.

 # Portfolio Sanity Studio

 This is the sanity CMS that powers it's sister project [portfolio-sanity-client](https://github.com/ickynavigator/portfolio-sanity-client).
 It can be deployed on it's own and used to store info for any other framework.